stuartjwright/fantasy-football-app/report/040-requirements.md

 Each item on the initial list of requirements could be considered a user story.
 A user story is typically a few sentences of simple, non-technical language, which explains the desired outcome from the user's perspective.[@user_stories]

-During development of this application, user stories were organised on a Trello board.
+During development, user stories were organised on a Trello board.
 An example of how the board looked during the early stages of development can be seen in figure \ref{trello}.

 ![Trello Board\label{trello}](./img/trello.png)